Absence & Attendance

 Messages for students may only be taken in emergencies and must be made via the main school switchboard.
 Post cannot be delivered on an individual basis (unless in an emergency).

 This is one of the key focus areas for Post 16 life.
-These areas are provided as a privilege not a right.
-They must be treated with care and respect and will be closed by the Assistant Vice Principal of Post 16 if they are neglected or abused.
+This area is provided as a privilege not a right.
+They must be treated with care and respect and will be closed if it is neglected or abused.

-Your progress will be formally monitored at key intervals during the course.
+Your progress will be formally monitored approximately every 6 weeks during the course.
 The object of progress monitoring is to keep you informed about your work to date and to provide you with the next steps to take in specific subjects.
 Data will also be collected on attitude to the course, meeting deadlines, absences and participation.
 Your parent/carer will be notified regularly of your progress on programmes.
 Causes for concern will result in a letter home to parents/carers, as will performance meriting commendation.

-The Academy system of VIVO Miles runs at Post 16 for all students
+The Academy system of Peckham Points runs at Post 16 for all students.

 You are expected to be a positive role model for the lower Academy students.
 You should demonstrate exemplary standards in dress, use of language and behaviour around the Academy.